h2oai/h2o4gpu/README.md

   + `f(x) = (1/2) x^2`
   + `f(x) = 0`

-More functions can be added by modifying the proximal operator header file: `<pogs>/src/prox_lib.hpp`.
+More functions can be added by modifying the proximal operator header file: `<pogs>/src/prox_lib.h`.

 Languages / Frameworks
 ======================
 Three different implementations of the solver are either planned or already supported:

   1. MATLAB: A MATLAB implementation along with examples can be found in the `<pogs>/matlab` directory.
-  2. C++/BLAS/GSL/OpenMP: A multithreaded `C++` version can be found in the `<pogs>/src` directory.
-For best performance it's important to link to  a tuned BLAS or LAPACK library, such as ATLAS or Accelerate Framework.
+  2. C++/BLAS/OpenMP: A CPU version can be found in the file `<pogs>/src/pogs.cpp`.
+POGS must be linked to a BLAS library (such as the Apple Accelerate Framework or ATLAS).
-  3. C++/cuBLAS/CUDA: A GPU implementation is planned.
+  3. C++/cuBLAS/CUDA: The GPU version is located in the file `<pogs>/src/pogs.cu`.

 Problem Classes